quartzmo/butterfly_net/README.md

 This section covers issues which may not be resolved quickly.
 Feel free to lend a hand!

-### The return value of the inspect method is not valid code
+### The return value of Object#inspect is often not valid Ruby

-Currently, the expectation that Butterfly Net places into an assertion is the output of an object's inspect method.
-Core classes such as Hash and Array return executable code, which works great.
-Unfortunately, most classes respond with the familiar
+Currently, the expectation that Butterfly Net places into an assertion is the output of Object#inspect.
+Simple types and value-oriented types such as Hash and Array usually do return valid code, which works great.
+Unfortunately, most other types respond with the familiar
 `#<...>` notation, which can't be interpreted.

 For example:

     assert_equal(#<BigDecimal:11511d8,'Infinity',4(24)>, BigDecimal.new("1.0") / BigDecimal.new("0.0"))  # doesn't work

+The best workaround is to use IRB in a way that gets you to simple types, the same way you write unit tests that compare values by calling `to_s`, `to_i`, `to_f`, etc on more complex objects.
-The workaround is to assign expected values to a variable.
+Another solution, more appropriate for cases like the BigDecimal infinity example above, is to assign expected values to a variable.

+    infinity = BigDecimal('Infinity')
+    assert(BigDecimal.new("1.0") / BigDecimal.new("0.0") == infinity)    # works great, once you know what to expect

 Of course, you have to know what to expect in order to do this, which may take a few tries.
 Sorry.
-I'll be working on a solution to this one.
+I'll be searching for a better solution to this one.

-### Assigning a variable, even in a string, results in no assertion for that line
+### Assigning a variable, even within a string, results in no assertion for that line

-To keep tests readable, Butterfly Net writes simple assignments such as "a = 1" without enclosing assertions.
+To keep tests readable, Butterfly Net writes simple assignment expressions such as "a = 1" without enclosing assertions.
-However, the regex it uses to make this exception can cause Butterfly Net to miss some tests.
+However, the regular expression it uses to accomplish this can cause Butterfly Net to miss some tests.

 For example: